Blood. Sweat. Tears.

 23. Breast Therapy

 Engorgement is one of those postpartum ailments all new moms have to deal with.
 Your breast will fill with milk if you choose to breastfeed or not.
 Thermal therapy pads can give you relief from engorgement.
 Heat them to encourage milk flow, or cool them to provide pain relief.

 24. Sleep Bra

-As your breast fill with milk, it can make it really uncomfortable to sleep.
+As your breast fills with milk, it can make it uncomfortable to sleep.
 While you are leaking, you will need to wear nursing pads overnight to prevent getting milk on your bed.
 A nursing sleep bra is what you need.
-They are soft and comfortable with easy access to the breast for baby if you are breastfeeding.
+They are soft and comfortable with easy access to the breast for your baby if you are breastfeeding.